Yamato or Arcadia 1/60 VF-19 Toys

 Sculpt, Detail, & Paint: (9/10)

 A nice added touch on the VF-19P toy is a barely visible 19Kai face on the back of the green face plate.
 For those who don’t like the idea, it’s really hard to see it.
 For those who were always perplexed by how the 19P grew a 19Kai face after being doused in whale blood… well, this doesn’t answer that… but it’s neat none-the-less.
-The 19P also features interior landing gear bays that are painted teal and gray landing gears (rather than the standard white).
+The 19P also features interior landing gear bays that are painted teal with gray landing gear (rather than the standard white).
+Of course, the 19P also features the speaker fins on the shoulders and they have the ability to rotate so they can remain as fins in GERWALK mode.

 Design: (8.5/10)

 1) Integrated landing gears complete with slide out mechanisms to allow the doors to open completely and conceal the hinge.
-Landing gears also slide outward to lock into place.
+Landing gear also angle outward and lock in place.
 Tires are rubber and spin.
-Front landing gear features a tow-bar.
+Front landing gear features an articulated tow bar.

 2) Canopy opens and cockpit accommodates separate pilot figure.
 Pilot’s seat rotates during transformation and the pilot can be seen via a trap door in battroid mode.

-7) Face can be easily replaced and both faces locking firmly in place (VF-19Kai only).
+8) The VF-19Kai face can be easily replaced with the version without the mouth, and both faces locking firmly in place.

 1) The toy requires an optional part in fighter and GERWALK modes to conceal the battroid mode’s neck.

-2) There are no removable intake covers to expose turbine detail.
-I’m told this was discussed internally at Yamato but the decision was made to forego this detail since the focus of this toy’s design was battroid mode and the designers were able to incorporate more articulation in the hip by not having the turbines.
+2) There are no removable intake covers to expose intake fan detail.
+I’m told this was discussed internally at Yamato but the decision was made to forego this detail since the focus of this toy’s design was battroid mode and the designers were able to incorporate more articulation in the hip by not having the fan detail.

 3) While GERWALK mode locks together nicely the range of motion at the GERWALK joint and in the ankles make it so this mode nearly requires a stand.
-Trying to over-extend the GERWALK joint would quickly break the joint and trying to angle the feet forward renders the ball joint in the ankle very loose very quickly.
-I’ve come up with a cheat that makes the mode not so bad for me though, see the picture above.
+Trying to over-extend the GERWALK joint in the hip would quickly break the joint (see below) and trying to angle the feet forward renders the ball joint in the ankle very loose very quickly.
+As a workaround for this conundrum, you can pivot the upper ball joint outward to use the exterior of the foot housing as a brace.

 Articulation: (9/10)